 Rebates represent the estimated obligations resulting from agreements with payors.
-We estimate a reserve for rebates based on contractual rates, estimates regarding our expectations of future utilization rates and channel inventory data.
+We estimate a reserve for rebates based on contractual rates and estimates regarding our expectations of future utilization rates.
 These reserves are established in the same period that the related revenue is recognized, resulting in a reduction of gross product sales.